featureform/featureform/docs/quickstart.md

 hub = eh.connect(eh.Config())
 ```
-Otherwise, you can use a LocalConfig to storage and index embeddings locally.
+Otherwise, you can use a LocalConfig to store and index embeddings locally.

 ```py
 hub = eh.connect(eh.LocalConfig())